Lavender: History and How To Grow It

 lavender soap

 In another European epidemic in 1664-5, many died from the Great Plague.
 Lavender sold for high prices and was in demand for its supposed ability to ward off infection and to repel insects.
 People wore bundles of the herb on their wrists.
 Burglars of the ill took precautions by washing in Four Thieves Vinegar, containing lavender, garlic, and vinegar, to prevent infection.
-And those criminals who were caught and sentenced to digging graves also washed in the vinegar.
+Criminals who were caught and sentenced to digging graves also washed in the vinegar.

 Seventeenth century herbalists John Gerard and Nicholas Culpeper wrote about the benefits of lavender.
 Gerard prescribed it for palsy.
 A few decades later, in 1652, Culpeper recommended it, in The English Physician, “for all the grief and pains of the head”.